 This medical institute was famous in the 10th century, but the exact date of its foundation is unknown.

-It was certainly operating in 848 AD, for there is a document of that date that refers to it as a studium generale.
-And scholars believe it was founded at least a 100 years earlier than that.
+It was certainly operating in 848 AD, as there is a document of that date that refers to it as a studium generale.
+And scholars believe it was founded at least 100 years earlier than that.

-By the 11th century Salerno was receiving students from all over Europe, Asia, and Africa.
+By the 11th century, Salerno was receiving students from Europe, Asia, and Africa.

 It mainly taught medicine until the 15th century, when faculties of philosophy and law were added.
 Napoleon closed it down in 1811, but it was reopened in 1944.
-And now it has 40,000 students and plenty of faculties and degrees to chose from.
+It now has 40,000 students and plenty of faculties and degrees to choose from.

 University of Bologna.
 Kingdom of Italy,